unicef-drp/GeoSight-OS/docs/src/developer/documentation/index.md

 Once the editor loads, you will be greeted by 1️⃣ a preview of the project's README.txt.
 2️⃣ Click on the `docs` directory in the menu on the left, this will expand the directory.
 To confirm that you are working in the right branch 3️⃣️ it will say `main` in the bottom left of the editor.
 ![Web Editor 2](img/dev-docs-web-editor-2.png)

 Once you have expanded the `docs` directory, 1️⃣ click on the `src` directory.
-All sub-directories within the `src` directory contain the files that become the documentation.
-Each sub-directory contains an `index.md` file that is required for the building of the documentation and static site.
-If you add a new sub-directory into any folder it must also contain a populated `index.md` file.
+All subdirectories within the `src` directory contain the files that become the documentation.
+Each subdirectory contains an `index.md` file that is required for the building of the documentation and static site.
+If you add a new subdirectory into any directory it must also contain a populated `index.md` file.
 ![Wed Editor 3](img/dev-docs-web-editor-3.png)

 Once you have chosen which section of documentation you would like to edit (e.g. user/guide/index.md), click on the file and it will open in the web editor.
 ![Web Editor 4](img/dev-docs-web-editor-4.png)

 Once you have the file open, you can start adding to the documentation using [Markdown](https://www.markdownguide.org/) syntax.
-If you need to add images to your documentation, add them to the relative `img` sub-directories following the naming conventions set out in the `naming-convention.README` within the `img` folders.
+If you need to add images to your documentation, add them to the relative `img` subdirectories following the naming conventions set out in the `naming-convention.README` within the `img` subdirectories (e.g. images for the *User Guide* would be added to the 1️⃣ `user/guide/img/` subdirectory).
 ![Web Editor 5](img/dev-docs-web-editor-5.png)

 When you have completed making additions to (or editing) the documentation, 1️⃣ click on the source control tab then 2️⃣ click on the `plus` symbol next to the changes you are finished with to stage them, 3️⃣️ add a commit message that is associated with the work you have done, and the 4️⃣ Click on `Commit & Push`